Honda CR-V Hybrid running costs

 The CR-V Hybrid is covered by Honda’s standard warranty of three years or 90,000 miles; whichever comes first.

-Road tax costs £140 per annum, but the most expensive CR-V has a list price of over £38,000, so you need to be wary of any pricey optional extras: pushing the price over £40,000 will have you paying an extra £325 of VED the first five times you tax it.
+Road tax costs £140 per annum (a £10 discount compared to the rate for a non-hybrid) but the most expensive CR-V has a list price of over £39,000, so you need to be wary of any pricey optional extras: pushing the price over £40,000 will have you paying an extra £325 of VED the first five times you tax it.

 In This Review